-Other areas with relatively high nitrogen loading rates pertain to the commercially developed areas along the Route 1 Bypass / Lafayette Road in the Upper Sagamore Creek watershed.
+Areas with relatively high nitrogen loading rates pertain to the commercially developed areas along the Route 1 Bypass / Lafayette Road in the Upper Sagamore Creek watershed.
 As Lafayette Road crosses the Upper Sagamore Creek channel, it splits the northern and southern catchment areas identified as Lafayette and Peverly, respectively.
-Due to both size and the density of commercial development, the Peverly Hill and Lafayette Road catchment areas have relatively higher total TN load estimates of 2,675 lbs./year and 1,540 lbs./year, respectively, or more than 50% of the total estimated TN load of 7,876.3 lbs./year for the entire Back Channel and Sagamore Creek watershed.
+Due to both size and the density of commercial development, the Peverly Hill and Lafayette Road catchment areas have relatively higher total TN load estimates of 2,675 Ibs/yr and 1,539 lbs/yr, respectively, or more than 50% of the total estimated TN load of 7,183 lbs/yr for the entire Sagamore Creek watershed.